 Bed bugs do emit a specific odour from a combination of the insect’s feces, pheromones, scent glands and cast casings.
+In case of sever infestation in addition to smell you can find bed bug shells.
 The most common description for the bed bug smell is ‘sweet’ and ‘musty’ and very often compared to the smell of coriander.
 The bed bug smell has also been compared to wet clothes, moldy shoes, wood, rotting raspberries and almonds.

 Smelling bed bugs means you have a large infestation since a hand full of bed bugs isn’t overwhelming enough to be picked up by the human nose.
 Canines trained specifically to detect bed bugs are much better at catching even small infestation.
 Crushed bed bugs will, however, produce a stronger scent than live ones and a very large infestation has sometimes been reported to give off a minty smell.